terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

 ### Infrastructure

- - **Jenkins Master:** You need a Jenkins Master, since this module does not include an option to create one.
-To deploy a Jenkins Master, you should follow one of the available user guides about [Jenkins in GCP](https://cloud.google.com/jenkins).
+ - **Jenkins Controller:** You need a Jenkins Controller, since this module does not include an option to create one.
+To deploy a Jenkins Controller, you should follow one of the available user guides about [Jenkins in GCP](https://cloud.google.com/jenkins).
 If you don't have a Jenkins implementation and don't want one, then we recommend you to [use the Cloud Build module](../../README.md) instead.

  - **VPN Connectivity with on-prem:** Once you run this module, a Jenkins Agent is created in the CICD project in GCP.
 Please add VPN connectivity manually by following our user guide about [how to deploy a VPN tunnel in GCP](https://cloud.google.com/network-connectivity/docs/vpn/how-to).
 This VPN is necessary to allow communication between the Jenkins Controller (on prem or in a cloud environment) with the Jenkins Agent in the CICD project.